AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/req.rst

 .. rubric:: Testing Strategy

-The testing strategy is similar to the one chosen for the DC core requirement, with the following set of testcases:
+As for DC, we validate al the rules with three main groups of testscase:

 .. qmlink:: SubsetIndexImporter